 We choose to go to the moon

-When President John F. Kennedy in the early sixties said: “we choose to go to the moon in this decade” the Americans had only succeeded in having an astronaut circle the earth.
+When President John F. Kennedy said: “we choose to go to the moon in this decade” the Americans had only succeeded in having an astronaut circle the earth.
 It was believed that they were running far behind the program of the Russians.
-It thus surprised the world that the President was making the promise to land on the moon and bring the men who were going to execute it back home safely…in less than 8 years.
-It even surprised the people at Nasa that were running the space program at that time.
-And yet, as history has shown us, they did succeed in making it happen.
-On July 20th 1969 Neil Armstrong was the first human being ever to set foot on the moon and on July 24th the entire crew (with also Buzz Aldrin and Michael Collins) returned to planet earth safely.
-The dream that Kennedy had set out and hardly anyone believed was possible was turned into reality on that day.
+Hence, the world was surprised when Kennedy made the promise to land on the moon and bring the men back home safely… in less than 8 years.
+It even surprised the people at Nasa who were running the space program at that time.
+And yet, they did succeed.
+On July 20th 1969 Neil Armstrong was the first human being to set foot on the moon.
+On July 24th the entire crew (with also Buzz Aldrin and Michael Collins) returned to planet earth safely.
+The dream that Kennedy had set out – and hardly anyone believed was possible – was turned into reality.
 How did they accomplish that?

-The legend around the Apollo program tells us that the people at Nasa who were doubting whether it would be possible at all to land on the moon (let alone within a decade), started their journey with a welcoming home party for the astronauts.
+The legend around the Apollo program tells us that the people at Nasa started their journey with a welcoming home party for the astronauts.
 They ‘simply’ started with the end and worked their way back.
-The worked under the assumption that they had succeeded.
-Which is a complete reverse of working under the assumption that it is going to be very, very hard to make it happen.
-This assumption was infused in the entire organization to such an extend that when someone would doubt whether they would make it, the standard response was always: “we’re already there” (we just have to figure this one thing out).
+They worked under the assumption that they had succeeded.
+Which is a complete reverse of working under the assumption that it’s going to be very hard to make it happen.
+This assumption was infused in the entire organization to such an extend that when someone would have doubts, the response was always: “we’re already there” (we just have to figure this one thing out).
 And everyone working at Nasa would feel included in the joint effort.
 Even when you would ask a janitor what he was doing, he would respond: “I’m getting us to the moon”.
-Accomplishing that big a goal requires the relentless belief in success and the collaboration of everyone involved.
+Accomplishing that big a goal requires the relentless belief in success and collaboration of everyone involved.